Thorsten W. Becker

 • Regional anisotropy and lithosphere-asthenosphere interactions

-We study regional shear wave splitting and receiver function based crustal anisotropy for the North and South American Cordillera, the the Mediterranean and Alaska, and interpret them in terms of upper mantle, small-scale convection, slab-keel interactions, and lithospheric deformation.
+We study regional shear wave splitting, receiver function, and surface wave based lithospheric and mantle anisotropy for the North and South American Cordillera, the the Mediterranean and Alaska, and interpret them in terms of upper mantle, small-scale convection, slab-keel interactions, and lithospheric deformation.

 • Schulte-Pelkum, V., Becker, T. W., Behr, W. M., and Miller, M. S.: Tectonic inheritance during plate boundary evolution in southern California constrained from seismic anisotropy.
 Geochem., Geophys., Geosys., 22, doi:10.1029/2021GC010099, 2021.
 (PDF)